IanTeda/old.hugo.ianteda.com/content/series/letters-to-my-kids/_index.md

 A series of letters I wrote for my kids.

-Thoughts, philosophies, maximums, lessons, and hopes I would like to pass on.
+Thoughts, philosophies, maximums, lessons, and hopes I would like to pass on to my kids.
 How to live, how to love and how to be.